errata-ai/vale-action/README.md

   files: path/to/lint
 ```

-You can supply this value one of four ways:
+You can supply this value one of five ways:

 - `files: all` (default): The repo's root directory; equivalent to calling `vale .`.